 Now that you have your five main points you simply split your letter into five main paragraphs and deal with each main point in a separate paragraph.

-In each paragraph you should make it very clear which point you are writing about in order to make it obvious to the examiner.
+In each paragraph, you should make it very clear which point you are writing about in order to make it obvious to the examiner.
 You can do this by including keywords from the question, or even better, synonyms or paraphrases of those keywords.

-Grammar for Writing Task 2 (Academic)
+Grammar for IELTS Academic Writing Task 1

 The most important thing is that you can demonstrate that you can clearly communicate in English.
-The key to doing well is to know exactly what the examiners want and giving it to them.
+The key to doing well is to know exactly what the examiners want and give it to them.

 Using the appropriate tenses in IELTS writing task 1 is essential if you want to get a high band score.

-The key is to look at the title of the chart and the information contained on both axes to establish what time frame is used.
+The key is to look at the title of the pie chart and the information contained on both axes to establish what time frame is used.
 This will help you establish what tense you should use.

 We use this tense generally to talk about an action that happened at an unspecified time before now.
 The exact time period is not important.